-Mike Price – IDX Trainer
+Mike Price – IDX Trainer / Content Specialist

 Buyers and sellers all have the same desire when it comes to establishing a relationship with a real estate professional.
-They want to know what you know, especially when it comes to the softer things that can’t be boiled down to a statistic, like how a neighborhood meets their lifestyle needs.
+They want to know what you know, especially when it comes to the softer things that can’t be reduced to a statistic, like how a neighborhood meets their lifestyle needs.
 Why do people love living where they do?

 One of the best tools for creating and sharing great hyperlocal content is Facebook.

 Facebook Page Example: Live, Love Summerville

 When it comes to understanding hyperlocal content, FBS Products’ client Susan Gardner of Flowertown Realty in Summerville SC gets it.
 Her website and blog represent a best practice example of lifestyle content.